 MK-677 IBUTAMOREN NUTROBAL POWDER – 1000MG / 1 GRAM

-MK-677 is an orally-available, non-steroidal “hormone mimetic” that has delivered phenomenal outcomes in both clinical and preclinical studies, and it is currently the subject of ongoing clinical trials in both Europe and North America.
-MK-677 Ibutamoren Nutrobal mimics the activity of ghrelin, which is a hormone naturally produced in the stomach, small intestine and brain that increases appetite and exerts growth-hormone secreting effects.
+MK-677 is an orally-available, non-steroidal “hormone mimetic” that has delivered phenomenal outcomes in animal studies, and it is currently the subject of ongoing research in both Europe and North America.
+MK-677 mimics the activity of ghrelin, which is a hormone naturally produced in the stomach, small intestine and brain that increases appetite and exerts growth-hormone secreting effects.
 As aging is associated with decreases in growth hormone levels and circulating concentrations of insulin-like growth factor I (IGF-I), one exciting approach to the prevention of age-related decreases in skeletal muscle mass and strength involves the use of a ghrelin “mimetic” such as MK-677.
 This orally-active growth-hormone secretion activator can restore serum levels of GH and IGF-I in middle-aged individuals similar to those of young adults.

 - Enhances growth hormone (GH) secretion and increases fat-free mass in healthy adults ,